-Tramadol is an addictive drug, which means that users can become dependent on or addicted to it.
-As the body gets used to the drug, it develops tolerance, necessitating higher doses in order to experience the same effects.
-Simultaneously, the user feels adverse withdrawal symptoms after the effects of the drug wear off, compelling the person to continue using the drug.
-This process is the start of the cycle of dependence, and eventually addiction, to tramadol.
+Over time, your body may start to rely on the drug to feel normal, necessitating higher doses to experience the same effects.
+Simultaneously, you feel adverse withdrawal symptoms after the effects of the drug wear off, compelling you to continue using the drug.
+This drives the cycle of dependence, and, eventually, addiction.

 What is Tramadol?

 Tramadol addiction is defined as compulsively using tramadol despite the negative impact it has on the user physically, emotionally, and psychologically.
-The negative impact caused by addiction includes adverse physical ailments and a strain on relationships, finances, and work life.
-An addiction can also be identified when the user experiences physical and emotional withdrawal symptoms and intense cravings when the effects of the drug wear off.
+The negative impact caused by addiction includes:

-Tramadol has been marketed as a safer, less addictive alternative to other pain-relief opioid medications, such as Percocet and oxycodone because it contains a lower level of opioid content.
+Tramadol has been marketed as a safer, less addictive alternative to other pain-relief opioid medications, such as Percocet and oxycodone, because it contains a lower level of opioid content.
 These findings have led to doctors prescribing it more quickly than other painkillers, making it easier for people who abuse the drug to get access to it.

-Side Effects of Tramadol Addiction:
+What Are the Side Effects of Tramadol Addiction?

 - Depression and anxiety